ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 The item names are numbered 1, 2, 3 and so on.

-#### Hidden text
+#### Form field labels

-Hidden text is added to the end of the form field labels.
-In the example, this is:
+Hidden text is added to the end of the component labels.
+This is to help screen reader users know which item they are editing or removing.
+In the example, it adds the content in brackets to these field labels:

-- full name for participant 1
+- full name (for participant 1)
-- date of birth for participant 1
+- date of birth (for participant 1)

+This hidden text is automatically added by JavaScript.
+However, if you add it to the HTML template the component will still be accessible without JavaScript (progressive enhancement).

 ### What to add to it